European stocks languish near year's low; Glencore halts slide

 U.S. bank Citigroup said Glencore should even consider going private via a management buyout if the market turmoil continued, and kept a "buy" rating on Glencore shares.

-The STOXX Europe 600 Health Care index posted the biggest sectoral decline, dropping 1.8 percent after U.S. pharmaceutical and biotech stocks fell overnight.
+The STOXX Europe 600 Health Care index was the biggest sectoral laggard, dropping 2 percent after U.S. pharmaceutical and biotech stocks fell overnight.

 The U.S. biotech sector was hit after U.S. Democratic lawmakers on Monday denounced "massive" price increases for two heart drugs from Valeant Pharmaceuticals.